-The High Altitude Student Platform (HASP) was conceived to provide students with flight opportunities that are intermediate between those available with small latex sounding balloons and Earth orbiting satellites.
-HASP is a support vehicle, based upon flight proven hardware and software designs that uses an 11 million cubic foot, thin film polyethylene, helium filled balloon to carry multiple student built payloads to altitudes of ~120,000 feet (~36km) for durations up to 20 hours.
-The platform is currently designed to support eight small payloads of ~3 kg weight and four large payloads of ~20 kg weight (i.e. 12 experiment "seats").
-A standard interface is provided for each student payload that includes power, serial telemetry, discrete commands and analog output.
+The High Altitude Student Platform (HASP) was originally conceived to provide students with flight opportunities that are intermediate between those available with small latex sounding balloons and Earth orbiting satellites.
+HASP is a support vehicle developed with flight-proven hardware and software designs that uses an 11 million cubic foot, thin film polyethylene, helium filled balloon to carry multiple student built payloads to altitudes of ~120,000 feet (~36km) for durations up to 20 hours.
+The HASP platform is currently designed to support eight small payloads of ~3 kg weight and four large payloads of ~20 kg weight (i.e. 12 experiment "seats").
+A standard interface is provided for each student payload that includes power, serial telemetry, discrete commands, and analog output.
 HASP will archive student payload data on-board as well as telemeter the stream to the ground for real-time access.
-See the HASP website (http://laspace.lsu.edu/hasp/) for further information
+See the HASP website (https://laspace.lsu.edu/hasp/) for further information.

-Construction of HASP was supported by the Louisiana Board of Regents, the Department of Physics and Astronomy at LSU and the Louisiana Space Grant Consortium (LaSPACE) program.
-The NASA Balloon Program Office, Wallops Flight Facility, and LaSPACE have committed to supporting one flight of HASP per year through 2021.
+Construction of HASP was supported by the Louisiana Board of Regents, the Department of Physics and Astronomy at LSU, and the Louisiana Space Grant Consortium (LaSPACE) program.
+The NASA Astrophysics Division of the Science Mission Directorate, the NASA Balloon Program Office, Wallops Flight Facility, and LaSPACE have committed to supporting one HASP flight per year through 2025.

-This Call for Payloads, jointly issued by the LaSPACE HASP team and the Balloon Program Office (BPO), solicits student groups to apply for a "seat" on the 2019 HASP flight.
-To apply, student groups will need to develop a proposal describing their payload, including science justification, principle of operation, team structure and management, as well as full payload specifications of weight, size, power consumption, mechanical interface, data requirements, orientation preference and drawings.
-The costs of hardware development and testing, travel to Palestine, TX or Fort Sumner, NM for interface verification and flight operations or any other student payload or team expenses are not covered by this application (see section XII).
+This Call for Payloads (CFP), jointly issued by the LaSPACE HASP team and the NASA Balloon Program Office (BPO), solicits student groups to apply for a "seat" on the 2021 HASP flight.
+To apply, student groups will need to develop a proposal describing their payload, including science justification, principle of operation, team structure and management, as well as full payload specifications of weight, size, power consumption, mechanical interface, data requirements, orientation preference, and initial design drawings.
+This application is solely for a seat on the HASP platform and not for financial support for student teams.
+The costs of hardware development and testing, travel to Palestine, TX and/or Fort Sumner, NM for interface verification and flight operations or any other student payload or team expenses are not covered by this application (see section XII).

-This application will be due at the LaSPACE office on or before December 14, 2018.
-A teleconference to answer questions about the HASP program and application process will be held November 16, 2018.
-Preference will be given to payloads that are clearly demonstrated to be designed, built and operated by students.
-Notification of selection will occur during January 2019.
-The remainder of this document describes the HASP system, student payload interface, anticipated program schedule and how to prepare and submit your application.
+This application will be due at the LaSPACE office on or before January 8, 2021.
+A Notice of Intent form will be due on November 11, 2020 for all groups considering a proposal for HASP 2021.
+A teleconference to answer general questions about the HASP program and application process will be held November 13, 2020.
+A second teleconference on December 18, 2020 has been added to assist participants and answer any questions they may have as they are completing their applications.
+Preference will be given to payloads that are clearly demonstrated to be designed, built, and operated by students.
+Notification of selection will occur at the end of January 2021.
+The remainder of this document describes the HASP system, student payload interface, anticipated program schedule, and how to prepare and submit your application.